yash-soni04/School-Management-System-Using-AngularJS/README.md

 ## Frontend Setup (Angular)

 1. Install Angular CLI 16 or greater than 16 and create a new Angular application named `FrontEnd`.
+2. Enable Routing in the app
-2. Generate a custom component for CRUD operations using Angular CLI.
+3. Generate a custom component for CRUD operations using Angular CLI.
-3. Implement HTML template and component logic for CRUD operations in `crud.component.html` and `crud.component.ts`.
+4. Implement HTML template and component logic for CRUD operations in `crud.component.html` and `crud.component.ts`.
-4. Use Bootstrap for styling by adding Bootstrap styles to `index.html`.
+5. Use Bootstrap for styling by adding Bootstrap styles to `index.html`.

 ## Usage